Posted on June 13, 2018 by Dina Miller

 Summertime… and the livin’ is all outdoors!
 Families, couples, groups of friends, take note: Indiana’s Cool North is your place to be for a quick getaway or extended vacation.
 Think affordable, easy to get to, and, most of all, FUN!
 Want to dive into a Great Lake?
 Conquer a giant sand dune?
 Paddle a lazy river, pedal serene countryside, drop a fishing line, or tee off on a classy course?
 Your adventure awaits!

 Northern Indiana meets Lake Michigan in a sun-kissed landscape of undulating sand dunes and glorious blue waters, both seeming to go on forever.
-Michigan City serves as the unofficial gateway to The Indiana Dunes National Lakeshore, which stretches across a two-county region.
+Michigan City serves as the unofficial gateway to The Indiana Dunes National Park, which stretches across a two-county region.
 The Indiana Dunes State Park in Porter is a great place to get advice on a host of adventures.

 Up for a test of your outdoor strength?
 Take “The 3 Dune Challenge,” a tough trek running or hiking a 1.5-mile course on the State Park’s three tallest dunes.
 Most climbers find the steep, sandy slopes take them backwards as often as forward.
 But there are plenty of gentle hiking options too among the dunes, with 16 miles of hiking trails in the State Park alone.

 Washington Park in Michigan City reigns as the Grand Dame of the shore.
 You can easily spend a whole day swimming, sunning and playing on the expansive beach, picnicking in the shady park, seeing Indiana’s only working lighthouse, and visiting all those wonderful creatures right next door at the Washington Park Zoo.
 To the west, dog-friendly Central Beach offers a quieter experience, and Mt.
-Baldy Beach is backed by the National Lakeshore’s largest moving dune.
+Baldy Beach is backed by the National Park’s largest moving dune.
 There are several more public beaches in the two-county area.

 Every angler on earth dreams of reeling in a prize catch, and the waters of Lake Michigan offer some of the best Coho and Chinook salmon fishing around.
 There’s a reason Michigan City is known as the “Coho Capital of the World.”
 It’s easy to get out on the water for the fishing adventure of a lifetime with one of Michigan City’s professional charter boat captains.